What Makes Looped Transformers Perform Better Than Non-Recursive Ones: Detailed Experiments

 \textbf{(b) Accuracy on Relatively Simple Sequences.} The `\# Simple Sequences' column reveals a critical length generalization challenge: the low-IC sequences during training become rare or non-existent in longer test sequences.
 This confirms that longer sequences are inherently more complex.

 We consider the accuracy on these relatively simple sequences.
-Specifically, at $L=11$ where a significant portion of simple sequences still exists, \emph{Looped-Attn} maintains a higher accuracy compared to \emph{Single-Attn}.
-This indicates that \emph{Single-Attn} struggles to apply its knowledge even to tasks of comparable complexity when the sequence is longer.
-In contrast, \emph{Looped-Attn} generalizes better to longer sequences.
-This aligns with our theory that \emph{Looped-Attn} finds a more generalizable solution by exploring further into the river downstream with flat minima.
+Specifically, at $L=11$ where a significant portion of simple sequences still exists, \looped maintains a higher accuracy compared to \single.
+This indicates that \single struggles to apply its knowledge even to tasks of comparable complexity when the sequence is longer.
+In contrast, \looped generalizes better to longer sequences.
+This aligns with our theory that \looped finds a more generalizable solution by exploring further into the river downstream with flat minima.